6.5. Machine Learning#

 The estimator is now the entire pipeline instead of just the machine learning model.

-If you want to get the root mean squared error using sklearn, pass squared=False
+To obtain the root mean squared error (RMSE) using scikit-learn, use the squared=False

 method.